OdyAsh/OdyAsh-Notes/Islam/Pre-Islamic World/Before Muhammad.excalidraw.md

 			"roughness": 0,
 			"opacity": 100,
 			"angle": 0,
-			"x": 1036.4950805672236,
+			"x": 1035.0380493172236,
-			"y": 3903.0140097495823,
+			"y": 3901.4140097495824,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 239,
+			"width": 241.9140625,
-			"height": 144,
+			"height": 147.2,
 			"seed": 312810002,
 			"groupIds": [
 				"9HwHbtlJ09Kgb84KNKldd"
 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1676090483327,
+			"updated": 1686766655306,
 			"link": "https://www.wikiwand.com/en/Abd_al-Muttalib",
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "🌐Later, Abraha found Mecca \nand camped on its borders, \nwhere he ordered his soldiers to \ntake the life stock of the people of\nMecca.
-From among those, 200 \ncamels were taken that belong to \n[[Shaiba ibn Hashim (known as \nAbd al-Muttalib)]]", "rawText": "Later, Abraha found Mecca and camped on its borders, where he ordered his soldiers to take the life stock of the people of Mecca.
-From among those, 200 camels were taken that belong to [[https://www.wikiwand.com/en/Abd_al-Muttalib|Shaiba ibn Hashim (known as Abd al-Muttalib)]]", "baseline": 140,
+			"text": "🌐Later, Abraha found Mecca \nand camped on its borders, where\nhe ordered his soldiers to take the\nlife stock of the people of Mecca. \nFrom among those, 200 camels \nwere taken that belong to \n[[Shaiba ibn Hashim (known as \nAbd al-Muttalib)]]", "rawText": "Later, Abraha found Mecca and camped on its borders, where he ordered his soldiers to take the life stock of the people of Mecca.
+From among those, 200 camels were taken that belong to [[https://www.wikiwand.com/en/Abd_al-Muttalib|Shaiba ibn Hashim (known as Abd al-Muttalib)]]", "textAlign": "center",
-			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "j3m4HSP3ZUXivCKjw5QL5",
 			"originalText": "🌐Later, Abraha found Mecca and camped on its borders, where he ordered his soldiers to take the life stock of the people of Mecca.
-From among those, 200 camels were taken that belong to [[Shaiba ibn Hashim (known as Abd al-Muttalib)]]"
+From among those, 200 camels were taken that belong to [[Shaiba ibn Hashim (known as Abd al-Muttalib)]]", "lineHeight": 1.15,
+			"baseline": 144
 		},
 		{
 			"type": "arrow",
-			"version": 12400,
+			"version": 12408,
-			"versionNonce": 1982715915,
+			"versionNonce": 123649454,
 			"isDeleted": false,
 			"id": "T_Zorg7vRyRpb4RDbqkrz",
 			"fillStyle": "hachure",